Back/How I AI

 This philosophy led him to create a suite of custom commands and skills to automate the boring, repetitive, and error-prone parts of development.
 These tools are what make the Prototype Playground truly accessible to the whole team.

-Simplifying Deployment with the /deploy Command
+Simplify deployment with the /deploy command

 The /deploy command creating a new git branch automatically in the terminal